 What is two-factor authentication?

-Using 2FA doesn’t guarantee that your site won’t be compromised, but it certainly raises the bar for anyone trying to gain access.
+While using two-factor authentication for WordPress doesn’t guarantee that your website won’t be compromised, it certainly raises the bar for anyone trying to gain access.

 And so it goes with 2FA.
 With two-factor authentication enabled on your website, you’re making it harder for the bad guys to get in.

 A default WordPress installation doesn’t come with two-factor authentication.
 That said, it’s pretty easy to beef up your WordPress security and enable 2FA.
-Here are a few plugins to make it happen.
+Below are a few plugins to make it happen.

-(For the curious: We came up with this list by looking at how recently the plugins were updated, what the user ratings and reviews were like, and what documentation was available.
-We kept plugins that were out-of-date, poorly reviewed, or poorly documented off the list.)
+We came up with this list by looking at how often the plugins were updated, what the user ratings and reviews were like, and what documentation was available.
+We kept plugins that were out-of-date, poorly reviewed, or poorly documented off the list.